top of page

 Zhang v.
 Superior Court, 85 Cal.
 App.
 5th 167 (2022), review granted, 304 Cal.
 Rptr.
 3d 549 (Mem) (Feb.
 15, 2023); S277736/B314386

 Petition for review after denial of petition for writ of mandate.
 (1) If an employer files a motion to compel arbitration in a non-California forum pursuant to a contractual forum-selection clause, and an employee raises as a defense Cal.
 Lab.
 Code § 925, which prohibits an employer from requiring a California employee to agree to a provision requiring the employee to adjudicate outside of California a claim arising in California, is the court in the non-California forum one of “competent jurisdiction” ( Cal.
 Code Civ.
 Proc. § 1281.4) such that the motion to compel requires a mandatory stay of the California proceedings?
 (2) Does the presence of a delegation clause in an employment contract delegating issues of arbitrability to an arbitrator prohibit a California court from enforcing Cal.
 Lab.
 Code § 925 in opposition to the employer’s stay motion?
-Review granted/brief due.
+Fully briefed.

 Discrimination | Harassment | Retaliation